Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/multiplayer.md

 ## August 11th, 2020 Livestream
 * Jace Talk: Massive Bases, Multiplayer lag, and Dedicated Servers https://clips.twitch.tv/RealPrettiestKoalaBloodTrail

+## May 26th, 2020 Livestream
+* Q&A: What does Performance Budget mean? https://www.youtube.com/watch?v=qg27gPorXB4
+* Q&A: Does Coffee Stain have any analytics for what players do in the game? https://www.youtube.com/watch?v=Ggro568KcHA
+* Q&A: What have you had to do in order to support Multiplayer on Steam? https://www.youtube.com/watch?v=tzQZ1akwzzM
+* Q&A: How does Epic / Steam crossplay work? https://www.youtube.com/watch?v=TM6DY2kEQ8E
+* Q&A: Would you rather buy the game on both platforms than solve these issues? https://www.youtube.com/watch?v=-ISubZfsFS4
+* Q&A: What if Coffee Stain were to handle multiplayer authentication directly? https://www.youtube.com/watch?v=l5GyjL5jYuA
+* Q&A: Why use Epic Online Services? https://www.youtube.com/watch?v=0SgEjTk4pnU
+* Q&A: Will there be a lag difference between crossplay Multiplayer? https://www.youtube.com/watch?v=kgQjKxY0oGQ
+* Q&A: Will crossplay launch with the Steam release? https://www.youtube.com/watch?v=egY71egazyQ

 ## March 24th, 2020 Livestream
 * [Q&A: Will the Steam release make reliability better?](../../transcriptions/yt-fKXR3PibLLA.md) https://www.youtube.com/watch?v=fKXR3PibLLA
 * [Snutt & Jace Talk: Multiplayer issues](../../transcriptions/yt-3vVD6SKT5OQ.md) https://www.youtube.com/watch?v=3vVD6SKT5OQ